 Carotid artery disease greatly increases your risk of stroke.
-The expert team at Vascular Specialists in Tinley Park and Evergreen Park, Illinois, and Munster, Indiana, offers several cutting-edge therapies to manage carotid artery disease and reduce your risk of stroke.
+The expert team at Vascular Specialists in Tinley Park, Illinois, and Munster, Indiana, offers several cutting-edge therapies to manage carotid artery disease and reduce your risk of stroke.
 Call the nearest location or schedule online to learn about minimally-invasive and surgical solutions for carotid artery disease.

 When plaques clog or block the arteries that deliver blood to your brain, you have carotid artery disease.
 If the arteries are clogged so much that they prevent blood and the oxygen it carries from reaching your brain, it results in a stroke.
 When your arteries are narrowed by 70% or more, you’re at great risk of stroke.